Antoine Vermette

 Antoine Vermette (born July 20, 1982) is a Canadian former professional ice hockey centre who played for 14 seasons in the National Hockey League (NHL).

 Vermette played in the NHL for the Ottawa Senators, Columbus Blue Jackets, Arizona Coyotes, Chicago Blackhawks and Anaheim Ducks.
-Drafted in the second round, 55th overall in 2000 by Ottawa, Vermette was a member of the 2007 Senators team that appeared in the 2007 Stanley Cup Finals.
+Drafted in the second round, 55th overall in 2000 by Ottawa, Vermette was a member of the 2007 Senators team that appeared in the 2007 Stanley Cup Final.
 Vermette won the Stanley Cup in 2015 with the Chicago Blackhawks.

 Playing career

 Amateur

 As a youth, Vermette played in the 1995 and 1996 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey teams from Chaudière-Appalaches, and South Shore in Quebec.

 Vermette played four seasons in the Quebec Major Junior Hockey League (QMJHL).
-Upon being drafted in the second round, 55th overall, by the Ottawa Senators at the 2000 NHL Entry Draft, he returned to the QMJHL for two more seasons and recorded a major junior career-high 119 points in 2000–01.
+Upon being drafted in the second round, 55th overall, by the Ottawa Senators at the 2000 NHL entry draft, he returned to the QMJHL for two more seasons and recorded a major junior career-high 119 points in 2000–01.
 In his final year of junior, Vermette was limited to just four games during the regular season due to a mis-diagnosed nerve problem in his neck originally thought to be post-concussion syndrome.
 He returned in the playoffs to contribute 26 points in 22 games, leading the Victoriaville Tigres to the 2002 President's Cup as QMJHL champions, as well as an appearance in the 2002 Memorial Cup in Guelph, Ontario, finishing with a silver medal from the tournament after falling in the finals to the Western Hockey League (WHL)'s Kootenay Ice.